Traz77/ProjectFlix/README.md

 How to run the program:
 Clone repository from - https://github.com/Traz77/ProjectFlix.git

-Also, please include a config folder under webServer folder  (webServer/config) Inside the folder please open a file .env.local (webServer/config/.env.local) in the file please include
+- Also, please include a config folder under webServer folder  (webServer/config)
+- Inside the folder please open a file .env.local (webServer/config/.env.local)
+- in the file please include the following:

 PORT=XXXX // [(3000 for example) for the NodeJS Server]